yalexhwang/twitter-clone/README.md

 - Create an account, sign in/out
 - My Page
 - Main Page (tweet-stream)
-- Voting on a tweet
+- Voting options (up or down) on tweets

 ##What I learned
 - **enctype** To save a user's profile photo, on a POST request, I changed the encoding type from the default `application/x-www-form-urlencoded` to `multipart/form-data`.